bipokot/Kabu/doc/patternExtension.md

 ## Steps to define an extension point
 1. Choose a *context name* (following the rules for identifier name).
 It may relate to a context class name.
 2. Create a *context class* containing functions marked with `@LocalPattern`, which constitute a set of allowed operations inside a lambda.
 3. Define at least one way to create the *context class*.
 Mark it with a `@ContextCreator` annotation and specify chosen *context name*.
+Or mark the context class with `@Context` annotation if primary constructor will act as context creator.
 4. Mark an empty lambda with `@Extend` annotation inside a pattern.
 Specify required parameters of the annotation.

 ### Example